Connecting Jensen-Shannon and Kullback-Leibler Divergences: A New Bound for Representation Learning: Maximizing discriminator cross-entropy increases a lower bound on Mutual Information

 We now present the main result, which shows that maximizing the JSD increases a lower bound on the KLD and that this lower bound corresponds to the image of $S_3$. \begin{theorem} The optimal lower bound (i.e., equality is achieved for a family of distributions) on Kullback-Leibler divergence established by the Jensen-Shannon divergence is:

 where $\Xi:[0,\log 2)\mapsto\mathbb{R}^{+}$ is a strictly increasing function defined implicitly by its inverse,

 where $B\left(\exp\left(-y\right)\right)$ is a Bernoulli distribution with parameter $\exp\left(-y\right)\in[0,1/2)$. $\Xi^{-1}$ has a closed-form expression related to Eq.~\ref{eq:JSD_BB} and defined in Appendix~\eqref{eq:def_Xi_appendix}. \end{theorem} In particular, this result holds when $p$ and $q$ are respectively the joint and the product of the marginals, leading to a novel lower bound in information theory between $\INFOJSZ$ and MI.
-Theorem~\ref{theorem:ours}'s proof relies on a conjectured functional property, supported by extensive numerical evidence (see Appendix~\ref{appendix:theorem}).

 {\bf Approximation:} Although $\Xi$ does not have a closed-form expression, it can be approximated point-wise using numerical solvers (example in \ref{appendix:numerical_solver}).
 Alternatively, we introduce a smooth differentiable approximation using the Logit function, $\mathbb{L}(x) \doteq \log \frac{x}{1-x}$ (details in Appendix \ref{appendix:approximation}):